Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 # Save Data Functions
 ### initSaveData(name:String, ?folder:String = 'psychenginemods'):Void
-Intitiates the creation of the save game data or loads the saved game data, if it even exists.
-This intiation must be first used before utilizing any save data functions.
+Inititates the creation of the save game data or loads the saved game data, if it even exists.
+This initiation must be first used before utilizing any save data functions.

-Once the save gama data has been initialize it will be saved in a application data folder.
+Once the save game data has been initialize it will be saved in a application data folder.
 This folder depends on what operating system of Psych Engine you're currently playing on.
 With an additional folder within the application data folder for organization purposes.

 <details><summary><b>Operating System Application Data Path:</b></summary>
 <p>